 No make-up exams will be given without prior permission or documentation of illness.
-Students that will be missing an exam due to a pre-arranged university-approved excused absence (sports, etc.) should let me know a minimum of two weeks in advance.
+Students that will be missing an exam due to a pre-arranged university-approved excused absence (sports, etc.) should let the Instructor know a minimum of two weeks in advance.
 These students may be required to take the make-up exam before the scheduled in-class exam.

 In case of illness on exam day, a letter from the student's primary care provider is required.
-This letter must state that the student was unable to complete the exam on the scheduled date (i.e., a letter stating only that the student was seen in a clinic is not sufficient).
-A personal matter requires a note from the Dean of Students (P202 Peabody Hall).
+This letter must state that the student was unable to complete the exam on the scheduled date (i.e., a letter stating only that the student was seen in a clinic is not sufficient) and must go through the Dean of Students Instructor Notification system (https://care.dso.ufl.edu/Instructor-notifications/).
+A personal matter must also go through the same process.
 These notes must be received within five business days after the exam.
 Make up exams may be short-answer or essay format.